The Cotton Club (film): Production

 Inspired to make The Cotton Club by a picture-book history of the nightclub by James Haskins, Robert Evans was the film's original producer.
 Evans hoped the film would bring public attention to African-American history in a similar way that Gone with the Wind did for the American Civil War and the Reconstruction era.
 On December 12, 1980, it was announced that Evans and Paramount Pictures would serve as co-producers of the film while Robert Altman would direct and Mario Puzo would write.
 However, Evans and Altman's film Popeye premiering that day became a box-office flop.
-Although Evans secured $12 million worth of financing from Saudi arms dealer Adnan Khashoggi, Paramount Pictures withdrew from the film in 1981.
+Although Evans secured $12 million worth of financing from Saudi business tycoon Adnan Khashoggi, Paramount Pictures withdrew from the film in 1981.
 Evans worked to secure sole ownership of the film negative to recoup his losses from recent poor stock-market investments and a cocaine trafficking arrest.
 However, this action alienated potential investors who would be unable to profit from television and home video distribution rights.
 The production was finally delayed when Evans reached a plea bargain to produce an advertising campaign of anti-drug public service announcements in exchange for an expungement of his record.

-In 1984 Evans, who intended to direct the film himself after Altman departed, hired William Kennedy and Francis Ford Coppola to re-write Mario Puzo's story and screenplay.
+In 1984, Evans, who intended to direct the film himself after Altman departed, hired William Kennedy and Francis Ford Coppola to re-write Puzo's story and screenplay.
 Evans eventually decided that he did not want to direct the film and asked Coppola at the last minute.
 Evans and Coppola had an adversarial relationship from the production of the Godfather films but Coppola accepted the jobs as screenwriter and then director because he needed the money – he was deeply in debt from making One from the Heart with his own money and his studio Zoetrope Studios went bankrupt.
 Richard Sylbert said that he told Evans not to hire Coppola because "he resents being in the commercial, narrative, Hollywood movie business".
 Coppola said that he had letters from Sylbert asking him to work on the film because Evans was crazy.
 Coppola also said that "Evans set the tone for the level of extravagance long before I got there".

 By the time Evans decided not to direct and brought in Coppola, at least $13 million had already been committed.
-Las Vegas casino owners Edward and Fred Doumani put $30 million into the film in exchange for a fifty-percent ownership stake in the film.
+Las Vegas casino owners Edward and Fred Doumani, along with businessman Victor L. Sayyah, put $30 million into the film in exchange for a fifty-percent ownership stake in the film.
 Evans received further loans by mortgaging his mansion in Beverly Hills and stock in Gulf + Western as collateral.
-Other financial backers included Arab arms dealer Adnan Khashoggi, and vaudeville promoter Roy Radin, who was murdered in May 1983.
+Other financial backers included Arab arms dealer Adnan Khashoggi and vaudeville promoter Roy Radin, who was murdered in May 1983.
 The killers later alleged that they had been hired by Evans and Radin's girlfriend Karen Greenberger, a drug dealer who felt she was cut out of profits from the film.
-In the 1989 "Cotton Club Trial" Evans invoked his Fifth Amendment right against self-incrimination and refused to testify.
+In the 1989 "Cotton Club Trial", Evans invoked his Fifth Amendment right against self-incrimination and refused to testify.